george24601/notes/java/jvm/class.md

 when new(), JVM will create instanceOopDec, which contains mark work, pointer to metadata, and instance data,

-# Inside class file

-* Magic Number: 0xCAFEBABE

-* Version of Class File Format: the minor and major versions of the class file.
-This includes values such as numbers of all sorts, strings, identifier names, references to classes and methods, and type descriptors.
-All indexes, or references, to specific constants in the constant pool table are given by 16-bit (type u2) numbers, where index value 1 refers to the first constant in the table (index value 0 is invalid).

-* Constant Pool: Pool of constants for the class

-For each type it loads, a Java virtual machine must store a constant pool.
-A constant pool is an ordered set of constants used by the type, including literals (string, integer, and floating point constants) and symbolic references to types, fields, and methods.
-Entries in the constant pool are referenced by index, much like the elements of an array.

-* Access Flags: for example whether the class is abstract, static, etc.

-* This Class: The name of the current class

-* Super Class: The name of the super class

-* Interfaces: Any interfaces in the class

-* Fields: Any fields in the class

-The field's name
-The field's type
-The field's modifiers (some subset of public, private, protected, static, final, volatile, transient)

-* Methods: Any methods in the class

-The method's name
-The method's return type (or void)
-The number and types (in order) of the method's parameters The method's modifiers (some subset of public, private, protected, static, final, synchronized, native, abstract)

-The method's bytecodes
-The sizes of the operand stack and local variables sections of the method's stack frame (these are described in a later section of this chapter)
-An exception table

-* Attributes: Any attributes of the class (for example the name of the sourcefile, etc.)

-For each type it loads, a Java virtual machine must store the following kinds of information in the method area:

-* The fully qualified name of the type

-* The fully qualified name of the type's direct superclass (unless the type is an interface or class java.lang.Object, neither of which have a superclass)

-* Whether or not the type is a class or an interface

-* The type's modifiers ( some subset of` public, abstract, final)

-* An ordered list of the fully qualified names of any direct superinterfaces

 # creation

 1. class loader check - check in the constant pool if params are valid, check if the type has been loaded